|Run off PI|

 Run-off cover is actually a standard professional indemnity insurance policy, the only difference of any note being that as the insured is no longer practicing.
 The policy will not provide cover for work undertaken after the run off endorsement date and the policy will only provide indemnity for work undertaken before that date.

-The policy in its "Run Off" state is renewable each year going forward and should be maintained for as long as you believe you have a potential for needing to claim, for as long as you are contractually liable six or maybe 12 years.
+The policy in its "Run Off" state is renewable each year going forward and should be maintained for as long as you believe you have a potential for needing to claim, or for as long as you are contractually liable six or maybe 12 years.
 The normal is 6 years, this being the period clients can sue for negligent acts following the work being finished - the time limit for a claim under breach of contract.

 In reality claims can be made outside of these limits under tort or if the contact is settled as a deed.